-The values of preservation, conservation, sustainability and quality animal care and husbandry are not just the current fad for Connolly Ranch, but the fundamental way we do business.
+The values of preservation, online conservation, buy sustainability and quality animal care and husbandry are not just the current fad for Connolly Ranch, illness but the fundamental way we do business.
 Throughout our long history, we have worked to be good stewards of the land and the herd, believing that ranchers and conservationists are natural allies.
-Improving land and habitat management practicies is an ongoing endeavor for us.
+Improving land and habitat management practices is an ongoing endeavor for us.

 - UC Santa Cruz Golden Eagle Habitat study